tqtezos/stablecoin/docs/specification.md

   + the `string` is `"MISSIGNED"`.
   + the `bytes` is [the packed 4-tuple](#creating-and-signing-a-permit-hash) whose signature did not match the expected signature.

-- Re-uploading the same permit hash resets the time it had left until expiry.
+- Fails with `"DUP_PERMIT"` if the same permit hash is re-uploaded before it expires.
-  If the permit had a permit-level expiry set, this is removed.

 - When a permit is issued, the issuer's expired permits are deleted.